 Trubisky was also throwing to the likes of Dontrelle Inman, Kendall Wright, Kevin White, and Dion Sims as well.
 Fox forced Trubisky into a totally different scheme than one he ran in college to great success, which inevitably hindered his development and confidence.
 When reading quotes from scouts and NFL personnel about Trubisky as a prospect, they all said virtually the same thing: “I love the talent, but his inexperience is cause for alarm.”

 Head coach Hue Jackson threw out every veteran quarterback on the Browns’ roster.
 RG3 was cut and Osweiler was shipped out immediately.
 They were replaced by Cody Kessler and Kevin Hogan, who each only had one year of NFL experience at that time.
-Kizer then went on to finish 0-16, threw 11 touchdowns to 22 interceptions, and was subsequently traded at the end of the season to the Green Bay Packers for safety Damarious Randall.
+Kizer then went on to finish 0-16, threw 11 touchdowns to 22 interceptions, and was subsequently traded at the end of the season.

 Does Parcells’ rule of experience matter?
 Even looking at the play of Darnold and Haskins, both have had an up-and-down career so far in the NFL.
 These issues with experience have come up to bite quarterbacks and teams at the NFL level without proper development.
 Cam Newton also only started one season at the FBS level and his development took years before his MVP season.
 Maybe Parcells was onto something.

 How does the past impact Trey Lance’s outlook?

 What does this mean for NDSU’s Trey Lance?
 You can bet that the inexperience argument will arise in any team looking to draft him.
 I’ve alluded to his level of competition throughout this article, and it is a *very* important piece of the discussion.
 Of all the teams NDSU played, they all combined to have just one, yes, ONE defensive player drafted in Southern Illinois’ safety Jeremy Chinn.